GR74/minime/docs/components/README.md

 # Component Documentation

-This directory contains detailed documentation for each core component of the MiniMe memory system.
+This directory contains detailed documentation for each core component of MiniMe - an identity-conditioned LLM orchestration system that combines personal identity principles, memory from Obsidian vaults, and multi-agent orchestration.

 ## 📋 Components Overview